wealthkernel/api-documentation-guides/docs/transactions/Basics.md

 # Transactions

 A transaction represents a movement of cash or holdings to/from a portfolio.
 When the transaction refers to a cash movement it will only contain a consideration.
-If the transaction is related to securities trading details about the security, price and quantity could also be included.
+If the transaction is related to a security, trading details about the security, price and quantity will also be included.

 The status of every order will first be `Matched` before moving to `Settled` or `Cancelled`.